Laplace measure transitions and ghosts for meromorphic functions: The transition formula

 Choosing $R_0>0$ as in Lemma \ref{lem:prehol}, it follows that there exists some $M>0$ such that $\displaystyle{\sup_{ |x| \leq \delta} \Bigg | \frac{F(x \pm iR)}{x \pm iR} \Bigg | \leq M}$ whenever $R \geq R_0.$ The right hand side of \eqref{eq:edgebound} becomes bounded by $2 \delta e^{\delta |t|}M.$ Given \( \varepsilon>0 \), choose \( \delta=\varepsilon/(4e^{h|t|}M) \).
 This ensures that the upper and lower integrals \eqref{eq:edgebound} are smaller than \( \varepsilon \) for all sufficiently large $R,$ completing the proof. \end{proof}

-As stated in the Introduction, the inversion argument used by Van der Pol (see \cite{VanderPol}, Chapter VI, section 12) rested on the assumption that \(F(s)/s\) vanishes uniformly to zero inside the whole strip \(\Omega_{a,b}\) as \( |\Im(s)| \to + \infty.\) The Phragmén-Lindelöf condition \ref{def:PL} is the precise analytic mechanism that guarantees that this occurs.
-As will be shown in Section \ref{sec_ghosts}, if condition \ref{def:PL} is relaxed, the growth of $F(s)$ on the separatrix may prevent the uniform vanishing of the horizontal edges of the contour, producing examples where $\mu_r \neq \mu_l.$
+As stated in the Introduction, the inversion argument used by Van der Pol \cite{VanderPol} rested on the assumption that \(F(s)/s\) vanishes uniformly inside the whole strip \(\Omega_{a,b}\) as \( |\Im(s)| \to + \infty.\) The Phragmén-Lindelöf condition \eqref{eq_PL} is the precise analytic mechanism that guarantees that this occurs.
+As will be shown in Section \ref{sec_ghosts}, if condition \eqref{eq_PL} is relaxed the growth of $F(s)$ on the separatrix may prevent the uniform vanishing of the horizontal edges of the contour, producing examples where $\mu_r \neq \mu_l.$

-The following Corollary generalizes Van der Pol's transition formula to the case of finite poles of any order.
+The following result generalizes Van der Pol's transition formula to the case of a finite number of poles of arbitrary order.

-\begin{corollary} Let \( F(s) \) be a meromorphic Laplace pair \( (\mu_l,\mu_r) \) having finitely many poles \( s=ip_n \), \( 1\le n\le N \), on the imaginary axis, and satisfying the Phragmén--Lindelöf condition \ref{def:PL}.
-Then for each real \( t \),
+\begin{corollary} Let \( F(s) \) be a meromorphic Laplace pair \( (\mu_l,\mu_r) \) having finitely many poles on the imaginary axis \( s=ip_n \), \( 1\le n\le N \), and satisfying the Phragmén--Lindelöf condition \eqref{eq_PL}.
+Then for each real \( t \)

 \end{corollary}

 \begin{proof}